AlexEndris/AlexEndris.github.io/_posts/2015-04-26-rosmocklyn-the-api-evolves-part-ii.md

 The assertion is done in that last part.
 So leaving that out actually does nothing at all apart from blowing some CPU cycles into the air.

-### &nbsp;

 ### Argument matching

 My personal favourite!
-It took a while until I found a good way to do this, although in the end I was very inspired by one of the above frameworks, can’t remember which, though.
+It took a while until I found a good way to do this, although in the end I was very inspired by one of the above frameworks, can't remember which, though.
 First of all, API wise none of the mocking frameworks I mentioned differ much.
 Maybe another name but roughly the same functionality.
-So, what do I mean by ‘argument matching’?
+So, what do I mean by `argument matching`?

-For instance, I might want to check if a method of my mock was called but I don’t care about with what parameters, or I don’t care about one of the parameters.
-That’s where argument matching comes in:
+For instance, I might want to check if a method of my mock was called but I don't care about with what parameters, or I don't care about one of the parameters.
+That's where argument matching comes in:

 ```csharp
 myMock.Setup(x => x.SomeMethod(Arg.Any()));